Can Infectious Disease Be Cured?

-When the relationship between human and microbe sours, infectious disease ensues.
+When the relationship between humans and microbes sours, infectious disease ensues.

 But can infectious disease be cured?

-That question has a simple answer with a long explanation: no, it technically cannot be cured, but it can be prevented, treated, and even eradicated through vaccines, research, and community mobilization.
+That question has a simple answer with a lengthy explanation: no, it technically cannot be cured, but it can be prevented, treated, and even eradicated through vaccines, research, and community mobilization.

 Read on to learn what an infectious disease is, how it spreads, and what researchers and doctors are doing to treat, prevent, and eradicate each one.

 What is an Infectious Disease?